Rafael Devers Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The 10.4 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins' 2.62 team ERA is No. 1 among all league pitching staffs.
+- The Twins have a 2.70 team ERA that ranks second across all MLB pitching staffs.

-- Twins pitchers combine to surrender 19 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Twins pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).

-- Ryan gets the start for the Twins, his fourth of the season.
-He is 3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched.
+- The Twins are sending Maeda (0-2) out for his third start of the season.

-- In his most recent appearance on Thursday, the right-hander went seven innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- His most recent time out came in relief on Saturday when the righty threw 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.